 Lloyd, N., Kenny, A., & Hyett, N. (2021).
 Evaluating health service outcomes of public involvement in health service design in high-income countries: a systematic review.
 BMC Health Services Research, 21(1), 364-364. https://doi.org/10.1186/s12913-021-06319-1

-Evaluation of Structured Group Supervision for allied health clinicians across varied groups
+Evaluation of Structured Group Supervision for Allied Health clinicians across varied groups

 Clinical supervision is necessary to support allied health professionals in their roles, facilitate continued professional development and to ensure patient safety and clinical care.
 Group supervision has been shown to be an effective and efficient way to achieve the benefits of clinical supervision for allied health professionals.
 However, little is known about how the profession, group composition or the model of supervision influence the effectiveness of group supervision.